FedRAMP/docs/tools/site/content/rev5/playbook/csp/continuous-monitoring/collaborative-monitoring.md

 # Collaborative ConMon

+!!! abstract "Collaborative Continuous Monitoring Balance Improvement Release"

+    This entire section and set of requirements does not apply to cloud service providers who have met all of the requirements for adopting the optional [Collaborative Continuous Monitoring](../../../balance/collaborative-continuous-monitoring.md) Balance Improvement Release.

 The FedRAMP High, Moderate and Low baselines require CSPs to develop a ConMon strategy that complies with the requirements defined in CA-7, Security Assessment and Authorization | Continuous Monitoring.

 FedRAMP does not currently have the capacity to actively monitor continuous monitoring for all Rev 5 FedRAMP Authored services.
 Each agency that issues an ATO or Authorization to Use (ATU) for the CSO is responsible for performing oversight for their use of the system to ensure the security posture remains sufficient for its own use and supports an ongoing authorization.